Close

 EWG believes all sunscreen chemicals should be subject to careful review and high standards of safety.
 This is critical to ensuring sunscreens provide adequate UV protection and protect Americans from chemicals that may endanger human health.
 Ingredients that offer ineffective skin protection or cause irritation, skin allergies or other health risks should be tightly restricted or barred.

-The FDA has responded that the sunscreen manufacturers had not submitted enough information to prove these chemicals were safe and effective for use.
-The agency asked for more data, including complete study results, measurements of ingredient levels in people’s blood, and long-term studies of systemic toxicity and potential endocrine system disruption.
+The agency asked for more data, including measurements of ingredient levels in people’s blood, and long-term studies of systemic toxicity and potential endocrine system disruption.

 Mexoryl SX, also called ecamsule, was developed by the cosmetics manufacturer La Roche-Posay, which claims it offers strong protection.
 The company has sold sunscreens containing this chemical in Europe since 1993.
 Canada admitted it to its market in 2013 and approved a successor chemical, Mexoryl XL, at concentrations up to 10 percent.

-Our public comment letter to the FDA in 2019 suggested the agency consider allowing these four ingredients on the market while tests are still being conducted.
-The current data suggest these four ingredients are as safe – if not more so – as those chemicals, like oxybenzone, that have been on the market for many years.
-These ingredients would give manufacturers – and therefore, consumers – more options for products with good broad-spectrum protection.
-For too long U.S. consumers have been stuck with inadequate products on store shelves.
+In 2019, our public comment letter to the FDA suggested the agency consider allowing the four promising sunscreen ingredients in the U.S. market while tests are still being conducted.
+The current data suggest these ingredients are as safe – if not more so – as those chemicals, like oxybenzone, that have been on the market for many years.